Conditions: Baltimore, Maryland, 12/21/2024 11:20:02 pm

 Eastern US

-Two other historic major hurricanes hit Florida this year.
-Helene that turned up the Southern Appalachian Mountains to lead to destructive and deadly flooding in North Carolina.
-Then Milton hit farther down the coast south of Tampa.
+Two other historic major hurricanes hit Florida this year: Helene, which churned up the Southern Appalachian Mountains to lead to destructive and deadly flooding in North Carolina, and Milton, which hit farther down the coast south of Tampa.

-I am more interested the crossover of tracks in the Eastern Gulf of Mexico.
-We can add Raphael to this as well.
+I am more interested in the crossover of tracks in the Eastern Gulf of Mexico.
+We can add Rafael to this as well.

 My ‘theory’ is that there is atmospheric memory in this region to be primed for more storms to develop into the winter season.
 That is what I labeled the Hot Spot: Storm Source Region.

-If this does repeat during winter.
-Then we can look for two tracks I’ve highlighted below.
-Some missing us off the Southeast US coast, and a couple with the chance to roll up the coast in classic Nor’easter fashion.
-This is where the big snows can come form… if there is cold air in place.
+If this does repeat during winter, then we can look for two tracks I’ve highlighted below: some missing us off the Southeast US coast and a couple with the chance to roll up the coast in classic Nor’easter fashion.
+This is where the big snows can come from… if there is cold air in place.

 Fall Pattern: